-Metropolitan Veterinary Hospital is one of the few referral hospitals in the nation with both on-site CT and MRI.
-We are also the only veterinary hospital in Northeast Ohio with a superconducting high-field MRI.
-This technology combined with the skill and expertise offered by Dr. Axlund (our board certified neurologist with an extensive medical and surgical neurologic background) makes Metro a facility unparalleled in Ohio.
+Metropolitan Veterinary Hospital is one of the few referral hospitals in area with both on-site CT and MRI.
+In addition, MVH is well equipped with advanced neurosurgical instrumentation and a full electrodiagnostic suite.
+These technologies combined with the skill and expertise offered by Dr. Mauser (our board-certified neurologist) makes Metro a facility unparalleled in Ohio.

 Ohio Veterinary Surgery and Neurology has been performing hip replacement surgery at Metropolitan Veterinary Hospital (MVH) since 2000.
 Since 2007, both cemented and cementless implants have been used with success.

 By focusing solely on orthopedic surgery, Dr. Daye can offer arthroscopy, the most advance cruciate ligament repairs (TPLO, TTA), advanced surgical therapy of elbow and hip dysplasia (TPO, total hip replacement (cemented and cementless), sliding humeral osteotomy (SHO) for elbow arthritis, distal femoral osteotomy (DFO) for severe patellar luxations, and repair of simple to complex fractures and angular deformities.
 In addition, many closed/limited approach procedures can be performed using fluoroscopy.